Liverpool Hope Logo Liverpool Hope Logo

 Can I apply to Liverpool Hope even if there isn’t an existing agreement with my school?

 Yes!
-You can apply for the Study Abroad program (but not the Exchange program) and all you need to do is work with your home university to make sure the courses that you take here at Liverpool Hope will transfer back.
-Just apply as described HERE and contact us at globalcentre@hope.ac.uk if you have any questions or need any help.
+You can apply for the Study Abroad programme (but not the Exchange programme) and all you need to do is work with your home university to make sure the courses that you take here at Liverpool Hope will transfer back.
+Please read the information at Application and Admissions Process or contact us at globalcentre@hope.ac.uk if you have any questions or need any help.

 Do I need a Visa?